What is whole life insurance?

 What’s the benefit of cash value?

 The cash value piece of your whole life insurance will increase each year1 on a schedule guaranteed by the insurance company,2 allowing it to grow throughout your life.
-It’s also likely to grow from annual dividend payments (payments the insurance company shares with policyholders from their profits), if you buy the policy from a mutual whole life insurance company.3 As long as you pay the premium (the amount you owe for the insurance) your coverage can’t be cancelled for any reason.
+It may also grow from annual dividend payments (payments the insurance company shares with policyholders from their profits), if you buy the policy from a mutual whole life insurance company.3 As long as you pay the premium (the amount you owe for the insurance) your coverage can’t be cancelled for any reason.
 This could be a big plus when you’re older.
 Even if you live a very long life, your beneficiaries will receive a guaranteed sum of money after you’re gone.

 Apart from the certainty that your loved ones will receive an income-tax-free sum of money (referred to as a death benefit in the policy), there are other benefits you get from a whole life insurance policy, including tax considerations.4